The three-dimensional distribution of quarks in momentum space

-An accurate extraction requires the inclusion of asymmetry measurements taken by different experimental collaborations, covering different ranges of kinematic variables, using different type of targets and final-state hadrons.
-In our fit we include measurements published by the {\tt HERMES}~\cite{Airapetian:2009ae}, {\tt COMPASS}~\cite{Alekseev:2008aa, Adolph:2016dvl} and JLab collaborations~\cite{Qian:2011py}.
-Usually, the asymmetries are presented as projections of the same dataset in $x$, $z$, and $P_{hT}$.
-To avoid fully correlated measurements, we fit only the $x$ projections, since we are mainly interested in the $x$-dependence of the Sivers function.
-We select data by applying the same criteria used for the unpolarized TMD fit, i.e., $Q^2 > 1.4$ GeV$^2$, $0.20<z<0.74$ and $P_{hT}<\min[0.2Q,\,0.7Qz]+0.5$ GeV.
-With these kinematic cuts, we have a total of $118$ data points: $30$ from {\tt HERMES}, $82$ from {\tt COMPASS} (32 from the 2009 analysis, and 50 from the 2017 analysis), and $6$ from JLab.
+The actual total number of free parameters is 17.
+We fix them by fitting experimental data for the single transverse-spin asymmetries $A_{UT}^{\sin(\phi_h-\phi_S)}$ of Eq.~\eqref{e:AUT} for SIDIS measurements, and $A_N^V$ of Eq.~\eqref{eq:DYSSA} for vector-boson-production measurements.
+In our fit, we include SIDIS measurements by the {\tt HERMES}~\cite{Airapetian:2009ae}, {\tt COMPASS}~\cite{Alekseev:2008aa, Adolph:2016dvl} and JLab collaborations~\cite{Qian:2011py}, and $W/Z$-production measurements taken by the STAR collaboration~\cite{STAR:2015vmv}.
+Usually, the SIDIS asymmetries are presented as projections of the same dataset in $x$, $z$, and $P_{hT}$.
+To avoid fully correlated measurements, we fit only the $x$ projection because it has a direct impact on the $x$-dependence of the collinear function $f_{1T}^{\perp (1)}$.
+Similarly, for the STAR dataset we include only one of the projections of the measurements, specifically the data projected in rapidity.
+We select data by applying the same criteria used in the Pavia17 fit for unpolarized TMD, i.e., $Q^2 > 1.4$ GeV$^2$, $0.20<z<0.74$ and $P_{hT}<\min[0.2Q,\,0.7Qz]+0.5$ GeV~\cite{Bacchetta:2017gcc}.
+With these kinematic cuts, we have a total of $125$ data points: $30$ from {\tt HERMES}, $82$ from {\tt COMPASS} (32 from the 2009 analysis, and 50 from the 2017 analysis), $6$ from JLab, and $7$ from STAR.

 Similarly to our previous Pavia17 extraction and to other studies of parton densities~\cite{Forte:2002fg,Ball:2010de,Radici:2015mwa}, we perform the fit using the bootstrap method.
-The method consists in creating $\mathcal{M}$ different replicas of the original data by randomly shifting them with a Gaussian noise with the same variance as the experimental measurement.
+The method consists in creating $\mathcal{M}$ different replicas of the $n$ original data by randomly shifting them with a Gaussian noise with the same variance as the experimental measurement.
 Each replica represents the possible outcome of an independent measurement.
-We then fit each replica separately and we obtain a vector of $\mathcal{M}$ results for each free parameter.
 The number $\mathcal{M}$ is fixed by accurately reproducing the mean and standard deviation of the original data points.
-In our case, it turns out $\mathcal{M} = 200$, which is also consistent with our Pavia17 fit~\cite{Bacchetta:2017gcc}.
+In our case, it turns out $\mathcal{M}= 200$, which is also consistent with our Pavia17 fit~\cite{Bacchetta:2017gcc}.
+We denote the replicated measurements as $A_r^{\rm Siv}$, with the $r$ index running from 1 to ${\cal M}$, and with $A_{\mbox{ th}}^{\text{Siv}}\bigl(\{p_r\}\bigr)$ the outcome of the calculated asymmetry using our functional form with the set of parameters $\{p_r\}$.
+Once replicas are generated, a minimization procedure is applied to each replica separately to search for the parameter values, $\{p_{r0}\}$, that minimize the error function